 Down has a structure that traps lots of pockets of insulating air for very little weight.
 It's this property that keeps ducks and geese warm in very cold temperatures.
 This allows us to make jackets and sleeping bags that are incredibly warm but still lightweight enough to carry easily.

 The other big advantage of down is that it's highly compressible.
-Down feathers can be squashed right down and will still spring back into shape without losing any loft (the fluffy structure that traps air).
+Down feathers can be squashed into a very small space, yet spring back into shape without losing any loft.
 This allows you to carry a much smaller pack without having to sacrifice any clothing or equipment.

 In recent years there have been a series of scandals over the welfare of animals used in the down industry.
 Reports discovered the widespread practice of live-plucking – literally ripping the feathers out of birds while they were still alive.
 Other birds were force-fed to enlarge their livers for use in foie gras.
 More information on the horrors of live plucking and farming of ducks and geese can be found on the PETA website.

-Looking out for the blue RDS logo is the best way to ensure that the down clothing and equipment you buy is ethically sourced.
+The blue RDS logo indicates that the down clothing and equipment you buy is ethically sourced.
 At Alpkit we only use RDS-certified down or 100% recycled down.